jouni/j-elements/docs/dialog.md

 # Dialog <maturity-badge poc>(Proof of concept)</maturity-badge>

 A dialog is created using the `<j-dialog>` element.
-It is based on [Teleporting Element](/teleporting-element), and because of that will always show on top of other content, escaping any parent stacking contexts.
+It is based on [Portal Element](/portal-element), and because of that will always show on top of other content, escaping any parent stacking contexts.

-Place any content you wish to show inside the dialog as the children, and use the `visible` attribute/property or the `show()` and `hide()` methods for opening and closing it.
+Place any content you wish to show inside the dialog as the children, and use the `show()` and `hide()` methods for opening and closing it.

 ```html
 <j-dialog visible>